tothmano/manototh.github.io/_pages/home.md

 <div id="mano-toth-photo"></div>

+I am a documentation and developer experience manager.
+I help software companies design, implement, and optimise their information architecture and developer experience programs.
+I have built technical writing teams and work processes from scratch.
+To continuously improve developer experience, I determine metrics for measuring the effectiveness of documentation, I monitor and evaluate the data, and I set objectives for my team accordingly.
+As a result, sales form submissions have increased in the past by 50% in three months.

 I am Head of Documentation and Developer Experience at PSPDFKit.
-My team documents different software development kits (SDKs) that enable developers to easily integrate powerful document processing solutions into their apps.
+I built a documentation team and a developer experience program from scratch.
+My team of technical writers is responsible for the highly technical documentation of more than 60 products in various programming languages.

-Before joining PSPDFKit, I was the Lead Technical Writer and Documentation Engineer at [Adverity](https://www.adverity.com/).
-I led a team of technical writers who contributed content to the [Adverity documentation site](https://docs.adverity.com/).
-I maintained the website front end and the underlying software architecture for authoring, publishing, and automation.
+Before joining PSPDFKit, I was the Lead Technical Writer and Documentation Engineer at Adverity.
+I led a team of technical writers and we created a completely new documentation site from scratch.
+I designed and implemented the front end of Adverity’s new documentation site, as well as the software architecture and the work processes with which the technical writing team contributed content.

 Previously, I worked at Tricentis, Omnit, IBM, the Central European University, and the University of Cambridge.